supertestnet/handcrank/README.md

 7. Any bitcoin miner can check the new person’s claim and start sending them Alice’s deposit
 8. During the delay, any miner who rejects the claim can extend the delay up to 6 months
 9. During the delay, the rightful owner is supposed to say where the money should *really* go
-10. After the delay miners send the money to its true owner or take it if they never spoke up
+10. After the delay miners send the money to its rightful owner or take it if they never spoke up

 # Overview